christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

-mazes of noisy textures and imbricated patterns, while his figure--ground compositions depict uncanny, primitive, and at times life-like forms.[^gazelli] These works mark the first traces of Cohen's functional model of artistic perception and rule-based mode of production.[^cohen2010] Academic exposure to cybernetics and complex systems prepared Cohen for the moment when computers would capture his attention.[^mason2024]
+mazes of noisy textures and imbricated patterns, while his figure--ground compositions depict uncanny, primitive, and at times life-like forms.[^gazelli] These works mark the first traces of Cohen's functional model of artistic perception and rule-based mode of creative production.[^cohen2010] Academic exposure to cybernetics and complex systems prepared Cohen for the moment when computers would capture his attention.[^mason2024]

 ## From Paint to Code

 In 1968, Cohen moved to California to pursue further teaching and research opportunities.
-There he learned computer programming, an unusual step for visual arts faculty at the time.
+There he learned computer programming, at the time an unusual step for visual arts faculty.
 Using algorithms to determine composition and form appealed to Cohen's sensibilities and perspectives on art.
 He wielded his newfound skills to develop an automated painting system that he would christen *AARON.* The initial outputs resembled randomized lines and shapes that